RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 eventinghello-v1-deployment-f48945f8b-56sal                       2/2     Running   0          9s
 ```

-Wait ~90s for that pod(s) to go away and then let's increase the number of messages sent by changing the `TIMES` environment variable.
-In the same terminal you ran the `kafka-spammer`, this time run let's send 10 messages.
+If you want to, feel free to open another terminal to watch the logs

 ```
-oc run kafka-spammer-$USER_NUMBER -it --image=jonnyman9/kafka-python-spammer:latest --rm=true --restart=Never --env KAFKA_BOOTSTRAP_HOST=my-cluster-kafka-bootstrap.kafka --env TOPIC_NAME=my-topic-$USER_NUMBER --env TIMES=10
+stern eventinghello -c user-container
 ```

-Jump back over to the `watch oc get pods` terminal and see the new pods.
+And try to run the `kafka-spammer` again, this time, increasing `TIMES` to 100 or more.

 ```
-NAME                                                                            READY   STATUS    RESTARTS   AGE eventinghello-<user-number>-v1-deployment-f48945f8b-42scl                       2/2     Running   0          9s
-eventinghello-<user-number>-v1-deployment-f48945f8b-68t5j                       2/2     Running   0          9s
-eventinghello-<user-number>-v1-deployment-f48945f8b-cxtbd                       2/2     Running   0          7s
+oc delete pod kafka-spammer
+oc run kafka-spammer -it --image=jonnyman9/kafka-python-spammer:latest --rm=true --restart=Never --env KAFKA_BOOTSTRAP_HOST=my-cluster-kafka-bootstrap.kafka --env TOPIC_NAME=my-topic-$USER_NUMBER --env TIMES=100
 ```

-And if you wait ~90s, you should see them all scale down to 0.
-When you are done, you can stop watching the pods (ctrl-c) and `exit` out of the kafka-spammer pod.
+The Serverless system will spin up enough Serverless applications that are required in order to keep up with processing of the Kafka events.
+Our application doesn't do much and as a result is able to keep up the volume of events that we push through the system.

 ###  Cleanup